Robert Ernest Edward Pocock (10768) - 3rd Divisional Train | ANZAC.site

 Birth

-17 July 1882
+He was born 17 July 1882

 Sgt Pocock's birth certificate has the full name Robert Ernest Edward Pocock.
 Look out for alternate permutations of his name on subsequent documents.
 His tombstone only has the name Robert Edward Pocock.